-Pricing: Free, paid plan starts at $99
+Pricing: Free plan is available, paid plan starts at $80/month.

 For showing real-time user activity on your mobile app or website, Hotjar is a great tool.

 There is no free plan offered by Crazy Egg either, however, you may utilize their A/B testing tool in conjunction with session replay.
-Features abilities such as heatmap evaluation, tagging, filtering, and saving to favorites
+Features abilities such as heatmap evaluation, tagging, filtering, and saving to favorites.

-Pricing: Although a free trial is offered, there’s really no free plan.
+Pricing: Although a free trial is offered, there’s no free plan.
 Paid subscriptions are priced from $24 to $249 per month.

-You will see everything users do on your website, which makes identifying and fixing issues a piece of cake.
+The platform allows you to see everything users do on your website, which makes identifying and fixing issues a piece of cake.
 You can also create a heatmap for any page and find the best placement for your CTAs.

 With WatchThemLive’s web analytics, you can collect numerical data, making you needless of Google Analytics.
 Furthermore, you are able to track console errors and warnings by its browser console tracker.